JaneliaSciComp/SongExplorer/README.md

 for a localized density.
 View the snippets in any hot spots to examine the shapes of waveforms that are mis-classified-- the ones whose text label, which is the prediction, does not match the waveform.
 Then select `detected` in the `kind` pull-down menu and manually annotate similar waveforms.
-Nominally they will cluster at the same location.
+In principle they should cluster at the same location.

 ## Testing Densely ##